 In March 2019, the Board of Directors appointed George Sherman to be its Chief Executive Officer, commencing on April 15, 2019.
 In addition, to induce Mr. Sherman to accept employment with the Company, Mr. Sherman received a "make whole" equity award consisting of 671,141 shares of restricted stock with a grant date value of \$6,000,000 and a 2019 annual equity award consisting of 503,356 shares of restricted stock with a grant date value of \$4,500,000.
-Each of these awards acre substantially the same as those applicable to the 2019 annual equity awards (three-year service requirement for time-vested awards; goals for the performance-based awards to be determined later in 2019; accelerated vesting in certain death, disability or severance scenarios).
+Each of these awards consist of 50% time-vested restricted stock and 50% performance-based restricted stock.
+The vesting provisions of these awards are substantially the same as those applicable to the 2019 annual equity awards (three-year service requirement for time-vested awards; goals for the performance-based awards to be determined later in 2019; accelerated vesting in certain death, disability or severance scenarios).
 These awards were made outside of GameStop's Amended and Restated 2011 Incentive Plan, but are subject to substantially the same terms as awards made under that plan.